US Capitol rioters' tears, remorse don't spare them from jail - NZ Herald

 Some judges have rejected prosecutors' recommendations for prison sentences.

-Judge Trevor McFadden, a Trump nominee, said it is "almost unheard of" for first-time offenders to get jail time for nonviolent misdemeanors.
+Judge Trevor McFadden, a Trump nominee, said it is "almost unheard of" for first-time offenders to get jail time for nonviolent misdemeanours.

 Howell questioned why a short jail term for riot defendant Glen Wes Lee Croy, without a longer term of court supervision, would be the best way to ensure that the Colorado man "stays on a law-abiding path".